Best Boat Rides on Long Island for Summer 2020

 You and your little anglers will love catching porgies, sea bass, and dogfish as you cruise along Port Jefferson's bustling coast.
 Captain Eric Huner will even de-bone, clean, and pack the fish for you to take home.
 Enjoy a comfortable boat ride with lots of knowledge and perhaps dinner to show for it.

-The Captree fishing fleet is Long Island's largest, with 12 fishing boats that sail regularly and for which advance reservations are not required.
+The Captree Fishing Fleet is Long Island's largest, with 10 fishing boats that sail regularly.
 Most fish the ocean and bays, and provide poles and bait.
 Many have facilities such as snack bars and sun decks.
 The sailing and fishing schedule is found here.
-All boats are located at the marina dock in Captree State Park along with the sightseeing boats Moon Chaser and Delta Lady.
+All boats are located at the marina dock in Captree State Park along with the sightseeing boat Moon Chaser.

 RELATED: The Best Beaches on LI for Families